Livingetc’s guide to the latest hotels lighting up our design radar

 Best for Glamoristas and loved-up couples.

-The grand master of indulgent interiors, Jacques Garcia has recently undertaken his first London project.
+The grand master of indulgent interiors, Jacques Garcia has undertaken his first London project.
 He brings the same luxuriant excess of the renowned Hôtel Costes in Paris to this dazzling new venture.

 Based in Holborn, the 39-bedroom property occupies a previously abandoned architectural gem, re-imagined as a marvel of modern baroque.
 The design is best summed up as El Dorado meets Willy Wonka – so expect a riotous palette of glittering gold and Cadbury purple.